American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 Some critics saw the wordplay as a nod, either unintentional or deliberate, to eugenics, a discredited theory that held humanity could be improved through selective breeding for certain traits.

-Marcus Collins, an assistant professor of marketing at the University of Michigan’s Ross School of Business, said the criticism could have been avoided if the ads showed models of various races making the “genes” pun.
+Marcus Collins, an assistant professor of marketing at the University of Michigan’s Ross School of Business, said the criticism for the American Eagle ad could have been avoided if the ads showed models of various races making the “genes” pun.

 “You can either say this was ignorance, or this was laziness, or say that this is intentional,” Collins said.
 “Either one of the three aren’t good.”

-Other commenters on social media accused detractors of reading too much into the campaign's message.
+Other commenters accused detractors of reading too much into the campaign's message.

 “I love how the leftist meltdown over the Sydney Sweeney ad has only resulted in a beautiful white blonde girl with blue eyes getting 1000x the exposure for her ‘good genes,’" former Fox News host Megyn Kelly wrote Tuesday on X.

+The discussion continued after eagle-eyed social media users noticed that Dunkin's promotion for its new summer drink features "The Summer I Turned Pretty" co-star Gavin Casalengo attributing his suntan to genetics.

 The ad blitz comes as the teen retailer, like many merchants, wrestles with sluggish consumer spending and higher costs from tariffs.
-American Eagle reported in late May that total sales were down 5% for its February-April quarter compared to a year earlier.
+American Eagle reported that total sales were down 5% for its February-April quarter compared to a year earlier.

 A day after Sweeney was announced as the company's latest celebrity collaborator, American Eagle's stock closed more than 4% up.
-The company's shares were trading nearly 2% on Wednesday.
+Shares were volatile this week and trading nearly 2% down Wednesday.

 Like many trendy clothing brands, American Eagle has to differentiate itself from other mid-priced chains with a famous face or by saying something edgy, according to Alan Adamson, co-founder of marketing consultancy Metaforce.